gitbls/sdm/Docs/Bootset-and-1piboot.md

 # Bootconfig and 1piboot
-## raspi-config control using 1piboot.conf and the `bootconfig` plugin
+## raspi-config control using 1piboot.conf and the `raspiconfig` plugin

 1piboot/1piboot.conf is a configuration file that describes RasPiOS-related configuration settings to be made in your image.
 Configuration settings are made when the system first boots.
 All of these settings use raspi-config to make the actual changes to the system. sdm does not syntax check the settings.

-The settings in 1piboot.conf can be controlled by editing the config file, or via the `bootconfig` plugin.
-For instance, you can set `serial=0` in 1piboot.conf or you can use the `--plugin bootconfig:"serial=0"` command switch.
-In addition, you can use the `bootconfig` plugin when you customize the image and override the setting when you `--burn` the SD Card or `--burnfile` a new IMG file.
-To set multiple values, separate them with a comma: `--plugin bootconfig:"serial=0,boot_behaviour=B4,camera=0"`
+The settings in 1piboot.conf can be controlled by editing the config file, or via the `raspiconfig` plugin.
+For instance, you can set `serial=0` in 1piboot.conf or you can use the `--plugin raspiconfig:"serial=0"` command switch.
+In addition, you can use the `raspiconfig` plugin when you customize the image and override the setting when you `--burn` the SD Card or `--burnfile` a new IMG file.
+To set multiple values, separate them with a comma: `--plugin raspiconfig:"serial=0,boot_behaviour=B4,camera=0"`

 ## First Boot configuration settings